Visgaard/sublime-julia/README.md

 Origami: Install the package to allow for some post-window hooks that come in handy for a smoother workflow. **Origami** (https://github.com/SublimeText/Origami).

+(Optional) MarkdownPreview: Install the package to preview markdown files such as README.md. **MarkdownPreview** (https://github.com/facelessuser/MarkdownPreview)

+(Optional) LiveReload: In addition to the **MarkdownPreview** above to enable auto-reloading of the .md file when you save it. **LiveReload** (https://github.com/alepez/LiveReload-sublimetext3)

 ### Minimal Customization
 In order to open up a Julia REPL in our text-editor, we are going to create a Build File.
 Go to **Tools/Build System/New Build System...**.
 Remove the content therein and paste below (again, thanks to [@PetrKryslUCSD](https://discourse.julialang.org/t/build-system-for-sublime-text-running-julia-in-terminus/95362)).